avadae/programming4/slides/trashthecache/trashthecache.md

 # User interface programming

-There mainly two types of UI
+There are mainly two types of UI

 <div class="columns"><div>